Maryland Biological Stream Survey

 While attending MBSS training is a requirement for certain certifications as described above, the training sessions will also cover additional aspects of MBSS field sampling beyond those included in each certification.
 Examples include crayfish, freshwater mussel, reptile, amphibian, and invasive plant taxonomy, physical habitat assessment, and frog calls.
 Although proficiency tests may be administered for these taxonomic groups, test performance in no way constitutes certification in survey methods at this time.
 However, DNR may consider adding certification for these other aspects of MBSS sampling at a later date.

-Spring Training will be held at Oregon Ridge Park Lodge in Baltimore County on February 25th.
+Spring Training was held at the Howard County Conservancy's Gudelsky Center in Woodstock on February 25th.
 Please click here for directions and information.
-Summer Training will be held at Towson University (Smith Hall) in Towson on May 28-31.
+Summer Training will be held at Hood College in Frederick on May 18-21.
 Because these trainings include hands-on, in-the-stream activities, please bring waders and clothing appropriate for the weather.
-The agenda for summer training can be found HERE.
+The agenda for the spring can be found HERE and the summer agenda can be found HERE.

 Certification field audits must be conducted during the appropriate index period.
 Fish crew leader and fish taxonomy field audits must be completed June - September.
 Scheduling of field audits must be determined by the end of July.

 The training and certification activities will be more effective if all crew members have an advanced understanding of protocols before the training actually occurs.
 We highly recommend that you review the MBSS Sampling Manual with your crew prior to training.
-A link to a downloadable version can be found HERE.
+A Benthic Macroinvertebrate Sampling Field Audit Checklist is HERE.

 If you have any questions about registration, please feel free to contact Joanne Alewine (410) 260-8613; firstname.lastname@example.org.
 Receipts will be available at the training site.